Dodge City 300

 Admissions to the race was $1.00 and spectators were charged an extra 50 cents if they wanted to sit in the newly-constructed wooden grandstands.
 Once the race was underway, a cloud of dust made identifying individual riders and their standing in the race challenging.
-Four hours twenty-four minutes and fifty-eight seconds later, factory Indian team rider Glen "Silvers" Boyd finished the 300 mile grind ahead of the pack to be declared the first Dodge City 300 racer winner.
-Boyd was followed across the finish line by second place winner William Brier riding a Thor and third place winner Carl Goudy mounted on an Excelsior.
+Four hours twenty-four minutes and fifty-eight seconds later, factory Indian team rider Glen "Slivers" Boyd finished the 300-mile grind ahead of the pack to be declared the first Dodge City 300 racer winner.
+Boyd was followed across the finish line by second-place winner William Brier riding a Thor and third place winner Carl Goudy mounted on an Excelsior.

 William Harley and Walter Davidson were present for the race where privateer riders were competing on Harley-Davidson motorcycles.
 These motorcycles struggled in the race and finished out of the money.
 As a result, Harley and Davidson, realizing the importance of racing success to sale their machines, hired Bill Ottaway from Thor as tuner and team manager.
 In the following years Harley-Davidson would sweep the races becoming the important industry leader we know today.

 Kansas farm boy and Harley rider Ray Weishaar was especially notable.
 He brought a young piglet with him and the Harley-Davidson team adopted the little porker as a team mascot.
 The connection took and from that time to this Harley-Davidson machines are often referred to as "Hogs".